mwshinn/PyDDM/doc/quickstart.rst

 First, let's see how we can modify the pieces of the model given above.
-For consistency, we will refer to these (drift, noise, bound, starting position, non-decision time, and mixture coefficient) as Components.
-The auto_model function allows us to pass values for different parameters.
+For consistency, we will refer to these (drift, noise, bound, starting position, non-decision time, and mixture coefficient) as Components. :func:`.gddm` allows us to pass values for different parameters.
 The most important parameters are:

 - **drift**: the drift rate, i.e., the amount of evidence that would be accumulated in 1 sec if there was no noise.